Rednight972/FGS-World-Rebalance/README.md

 #### Hydro Engines
 Max power output doubled from 5 to 10MW and 0.5 to 1MW

-Fuel multiplier doubled from 0.01 to 0.02
+Fuel efficiency doubled from 0.01 to 0.02
 #### Solar Panel
 Power Output doubled from 0.16 to 0.32MW and 0.04 to 0.08MW